What is Kōwhiti Whakapae and why was it developed?

 The visual design is underpinned by two elements: a representation of harakeke - whānau nurturing and protecting a child - and a representation of kaiako/hapori supporting and guiding the whānau.
 The two elements are woven together with strands of harakeke, emphasising the important connection between two supporting events of a child’s life, learning and development.
 The white spaces allow for conversations and learning.
 The painted texture gives a sense of the weaving being handmade and the importance of the mastery of the weaver.

-The three learning areas are represented through unique woven designs that can also form patterns.
+The three areas of learning are represented through unique woven designs that can also form patterns.

 Social and emotional learning